Vance McDonald: 2016 season

 McDonald started his first season under head coach Chip Kelly as the starting tight end for the first time in his career, as Vernon Davis was traded midway through the previous season.

-In the 49ers' season-opening victory over the Los Angeles Rams, McDonald caught two passes, one for 14 yards and an 8-yard touchdown from Blaine Gabbert.
-The next game, he caught a career-long 75-yard touchdown from Gabbert, during a 46–27 loss to the Carolina Panthers.
-On November 6, 2016, McDonald caught three passes for 85 yards and scored a 65-yard touchdown during a 41–23 loss to the New Orleans Saints.
-In a Week 12 matchup against the Miami Dolphins, he made four receptions for 60 yards during the 31–24 loss.
+During the 49ers' season-opening victory over the Los Angeles Rams, McDonald caught two passes, one for 14 yards and an eight-yard touchdown from Blaine Gabbert.
+In the next game, he caught a career-long 75-yard touchdown from Gabbert, during a 46–27 loss to the Carolina Panthers.
+On November 6, 2016, McDonald scored a 65-yard touchdown during a 41–23 loss to the New Orleans Saints.

 On December 9, 2016, the 49ers signed McDonald to a five-year, $35 million extension that included $16 million guaranteed and a signing bonus of $7 million.
-He was placed on injured reserve on December 12, 2016, after suffering a shoulder injury in Week 14 against the New York Jets.
+He was placed on injured reserve three days later, after suffering a shoulder injury in Week 14 against the New York Jets.
+McDonald finished the 2016 season with 24 receptions for 391 yards and four touchdowns.

 Pittsburgh Steelers

 2017 season

 On August 29, 2017, the 49ers traded McDonald and their 2018 fifth-round pick to the Pittsburgh Steelers in exchange for the Steelers' 2018 fourth-round pick.

 McDonald began the regular season as the backup tight end behind Jesse James.
 On September 10, McDonald made his Steelers debut in a 21–18 victory over the Cleveland Browns.

-In his first season with the Steelers, he recorded 14 receptions for 188 receiving yards and a touchdown.
+McDonald finished the 2017 season with 14 receptions for 188 yards and a touchdown in 10 games and seven starts.
+In the Divisional Round against the Jacksonville Jaguars, he had 10 receptions for 112 yards in the 45–42 loss.

 2018 season

-During Monday Night Football against the Tampa Bay Buccaneers in Week 3, McDonald finished with a career-high 112 receiving yards, including a 75-yard touchdown, as the Steelers won 30–27.
-In Weeks 10–11, he recorded receiving touchdowns against both the Carolina Panthers and Jacksonville Jaguars.
+During Monday Night Football against the Tampa Bay Buccaneers in Week 3, McDonald finished with four receptions for a career-high 112 yards and a 75-yard touchdown as the Steelers won 30–27.
+In Weeks 10 and 11, he recorded receiving touchdowns against the Carolina Panthers and Jacksonville Jaguars, respectively.

-He received an overall grade of 70.2 from Pro Football Focus in 2018, which ranked as the 20th highest grade among all qualifying tight ends.
-Overall McDonald finished the year with 50 receptions for 610 yards and 4 touchdowns.
+McDonald finished the 2018 season with 50 receptions for 610 yards and four touchdowns in 15 games and 14 starts.

 2019 season

-In week 2 against the Seattle Seahawks, McDonald caught seven passes for 38 yards and two touchdowns as the Steelers lost 26–28.
+During Week 2 against the Seattle Seahawks, McDonald caught seven passes for 38 yards and two touchdowns in the narrow 28–26 loss.
+McDonald finished the 2019 had 38 receptions for 273 yards and three touchdowns in 14 games and starts.

 2020 season

 McDonald was placed on the reserve/COVID-19 list by the team on November 9, 2020, and was activated on November 24.
+He had 15 receptions for 99 yards in 14 games and 12 starts.

+Retirement

 On January 22, 2021, McDonald announced his retirement after eight seasons in the league.